If you are like me, you get super bored with a plain white wall.

-Although some of you may have heard of it, let me introduce you into sponge painting!
+Although some of you may have heard of it, let me introduce you to sponge painting!

 Sponge painting is exactly what it sounds like, you paint with a sea sponge!

 Doing this painting technique creates walls with so much depth and so many interesting colors.

 I found this while painting the walls at one of my friend’s home that turned out amazing when completed, and I don’t see myself repainting them any time soon.

 In this article, I will be diving in and show you how you can sponge paint the walls at your home with multiple colors.

 The tips, steps, and ideas discussed here are from my personal experiences, if you want you can make few minor changes if you plan to paint your walls with a sponge.